cyberbotics/webots/README.md

 [![Windows](https://img.shields.io/badge/Windows-0f80c0?logo=windows&logoColor=white)](https://cyberbotics.com/doc/guide/installation-procedure#installation-on-windows)
 [![macOS](https://img.shields.io/badge/macOS-0f80c0?logo=apple&logoColor=white)](https://cyberbotics.com/doc/guide/installation-procedure#installation-on-macos)

-### Tutorials

-For those unfamiliar with Webots or robotics simulations, in-depth tutorials can be found [here](https://cyberbotics.com/doc/guide/tutorials).
-These tutorials are beginner friendly and are each focused towards a precise educational objective.
-They try to make robotics simulations accessible and fun for all and are an excellent resource to use for any questions or usage of Webots.

-### Bugs

-Webots supports a large variety of different use cases, and we cannot address every bug within the application.
-A list of known bugs and workarounds that will not be fixed in the short-term can be found [here](https://cyberbotics.com/doc/guide/known-bugs).
-An exhaustive list of all known bugs can be found [on GitHub](https://github.com/cyberbotics/webots/issues).
-If you find a new bug, please report it [here](https://github.com/cyberbotics/webots/issues/new/choose).

-### Updating Webots

-Information about how to update installed versions of Webots can be found at [here](https://cyberbotics.com/doc/guide/upgrading-webots).

 ### Building from Source

 If you prefer to compile Webots from source, read the [wiki](https://github.com/cyberbotics/webots/wiki) and [contributing guidelines](CONTRIBUTING.md).